mpandres/updevcamp/content/trackpost/15a-web0.md

 Wooh, that was quite a lot!
 If you've made it here and did not face any problems, then to you I say, nicely done!

 If you did see a few errors along the way, then don't fret!
 Simply google the error you faced, and try to work from there.
-If you are still unable to solve th problem, just drop by our [Slack](http://upcsi-dev.slack.com) Channel.
+If you are still unable to solve the problem, just drop by our [Slack](http://upcsi-dev.slack.com) Channel.